Do you avoid Automation Bias? (aka AI Slop)

 Why do we fall for it?

-Task complexity + time pressure
+1. Stress - Task complexity & time pressure

 Under stress, cognition narrows and we rely more heavily on mental shortcuts.
 AI tools initially promise to "do less work," but this productivity gain often shifts expectations, leading to "do more work in the same time".